About the Video

-Els Nieuwenhuijsen, Ph.D., MPH, OTR, a retired research investigator at the University of Michigan’s Department of Physical Medicine and Rehabilitation, along with assistance from Mary Reilly, Services for Students with Disabilities (SSD), and Emily Ginier, Taubman Health Sciences Library, also at U-M, have produced a video about the World Health Organization’s (WHO) International Classification of Functioning, Disability and Health (ICF).
+Els Nieuwenhuijsen, Ph.D., MPH, OTR, a retired research investigator at the University of Michigan’s Department of Physical Medicine and Rehabilitation has produced a video about the World Health Organization’s (WHO) International Classification of Functioning, Disability and Health (ICF).
+The video was developed in collaboration with Mary Reilly, Services for Students with Disabilities (SSD), and Emily Ginier, Taubman Health Sciences Library, two collaborators at the University of Michigan.

 The ICF is a uniform framework intended to educate individuals about health, functioning and disability at the individual and population levels.
-It presents the intersection of environmental factors and persons with a disability.
+It analyzes the intersection of environmental factors and persons with a disability.

 For more resources on the International Classification of Functioning, Disability and Health (ICF) please visit our ICF Resources page.